Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/networkobject-parenting.md

 ---
 :::note Optional Auto Synchronized Parenting
-The Auto Object Parent Sync property of NetworkObject, enabled by default, allows you to disable automatic parent change synchronziation in the event you want to implement your own parenting solution for one or more NetworkObjects.
+The Auto Object Parent Sync property of NetworkObject, enabled by default, allows you to disable automatic parent change synchronization in the event you want to implement your own parenting solution for one or more NetworkObjects.
 :::

 ## NetworkObject Parenting Rules

 ### Overview
+If you aren't completely familiar with transform parenting in Unity, then it is highly recommended to [review over the existing Unity documentation](https://docs.unity3d.com/Manual/class-Transform.html) before reading further.
+In order to properly synchronize all connected clients with any change in a `GameObject`'s transform parented status, Netcode for GameObjects (NGO) requires that the parent and child `GameObject`s have `NetworkObject` components attached to them.

+### Rules OverView
 - Setting the parent of a child's `Transform` directly (i.e. `transform.parent = childTransform;`) will always use the default `WorldPositionStays` value of `true`.
   - It is recommended to always use the `NetworkObject.TrySetParent` method when parenting if you plan on changing the `WorldPositionStays` default value.
 - When a server parents a spawned `NetworkObject` under another spawned `NetowrkObject` during a netcode game session this parent child relationship is replicated across the network to all connected and future late joining clients.
-- In-scene placed `NetworkObject`s can be nested under a GameObject without a `NetworkObject` component and that hierarchy will be preserved until the parent is removed.
+- If, while editing a scene, you place an in-scene placed `NetworkObject` under a `GameObject` that does not have a `NetworkObject` component attached to it, NGO will preserve that parenting relationship.
+  - During runtime, this parent-child hierarchy will remain true unless user code removes the GameObject parent from the child NetworkObject.
-  - Netcode for GameObjects will not allow you to re-parent the `NetworkObject` under the same or another `GameObject` that has no `NetworkObject` component.
+    - _Note: Once removed, NGO will not allow you to re-parent the `NetworkObject` back under the same or another `GameObject` that with no `NetworkObject` component attached to it._
 - You can perform the same parenting actions with in-scene placed `NetworkObject`s as you can with dynamically spawned `NetworkObject`s.
   - Only in-scene placed `NetworkObject`s can have multiple generations of nested `NetworkObject` children.
   - You can parent dynamically spawned `NetworkObject`s under in-scene placed `NetworkObject`s and vice versa.
+- To adjust the child's transform values when parented:
+  - Override the `NetworkBehaviour.OnNetworkObjectParentChanged` virtual method within a `NetworkBehaviour` attached to the child NetworkObject
-- On the server-side, you can adjust the child's transform values by overriding the `NetworkBehaviour.OnNetworkObjectParentChanged` virtual method.
+  - When `OnNetworkObjectParentChanged` is invoked (on the server side) adjust the child's transform values within the overridden method.
-  - This can be useful if the child `NetworkObject`'s local space transform values never change while parented.
+  - _Note: This can be useful for world objects where the child `NetworkObject`'s local space transform values never change independently of its parent (i.e. picking up a weapon or item)._
   - Changes to the child `NetworkObject`'s transform will be synchronized across clients  when a `NetworkObject` is parented
     - i.e. A `NetworkObject` doesn't need to have a `NetworkTransform` component if it never moves around when it has no parent